buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSpatialStructureElement.md

 # IfcSpatialStructureElement

 A spatial structure element is the generalization of all spatial elements that might be used to define a spatial structure.
-The spatial structure can be used to provide a spatial organization of a project.
+The spatial structure can be used to provide a spatial organization of a project.<!-- end of definition -->

 A spatial project structure might define as many levels of decomposition as necessary for the project.
 Elements within the spatial project structure are: